joshblack/react-safe-clone/README.md

 # `react-safe-clone`

-> Generic React component that handles safely cloning an element while still
-> retaining any handlers that are defined on the child component.
+> Declarative element cloning for React that doesn't overwrite props on child elements.

 ## Usage